jztimm/mod2-project/README.md

-# README
+# nbdMD

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Simple patient doctor lookup app.
+Allows patients to search by their zipcode to find the right doctor and make an appointment

+#### Specs

-* Ruby version
+* Ruby 2.6.1 on Rails 6

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* Bootstrap CDN